rysonw/wgups-routing-simulator/README.md

 ## Run
 - From project root:
   - python main.py
-- Or call the simulator directly from a REPL:
-  - from datetime import datetime
-  - from main import simulate_truck_deliveries
-  - simulate_truck_deliveries(datetime(2020, 1, 1, 16, 0, 0))  # run to EOD snapshot

 ## How it works (brief)
 1. Parse packages and distances into an address index and symmetric distance matrix.